dustom/ZazijBrno/README.md

 # ZazijBrno
-ZazijBrno is an app designed to help Brno visitors to explore events happening in the city and save those they'd like to visit.
+ZazijBrno is an app designed to help Brno visitors and citizens to explore events happening in the city and with the ability to save those they'd like to attend to.

 ![image_alt](https://github.com/dustom/ZazijBrno/blob/main/screens/hero2.png?raw=true)